Cartmel Priory: Priory

+Foundation

 The priory was founded in 1190 by William Marshal, created 1st Earl of Pembroke, intended for a community of the Augustinian Canons regular and was dedicated to Saint Mary the Virgin and Saint Michael.

 To support the new house, William granted it the whole fief of the district of Cartmel.
 It was first colonised by a prior and twelve canons sent from Bradenstoke Priory in Wiltshire.

 14th century

-Between 1327 and 1347 a chapel with four traceried windows was provided by Lord Harrington in the south choir aisle; his tomb is in the building.
+Between 1327 and 1347 a chapel with four traceried windows was provided by John Harington, 1st Baron Harington in the south choir aisle; his tomb, also containing his second wife, is in the building.
+The stonework on the tomb contains the Harrington coat of arms with the Harrington knot as well as the Dacre coat of arms with the scallop shells.
 The gatehouse, which apart from the church itself is the only surviving structure of the medieval priory, was built between 1330 and 1340.

 15th and 16th centuries

-In the 15th century extensive work was undertaken, in part due to damage (believed to be from natural causes) in the northern part of the church.
+In the 15th century extensive work was undertaken, in part due to damage (believed to be from subsidence) in the southern part of the complex.
+The original cloister was demolished and a new one built to the north of the priory church.
 In the east end of the church, the early lancet windows were replaced by one huge window of stained glass, misericords were installed in the choir, and the tower was extended.
 Unusually, the extension to the tower sits at a 45-degree angle to the base on which it rests, a feature believed to be unique in England.
 Work on the building continued intermittently into the 16th century, when the choir screen was constructed.

 The 25 misericords date from 1440, and are of an exceptional quality.
-They include representation of the Green man, which with its three heads sprouting foliage is said to symbolize the devil.
+They include representation of the Green Man, which with its three heads sprouting foliage is said to symbolize the devil.